-The relevant landowner, stakeholders and I&AP's will be informed of the prospecting right application by means of an advertisement in the Noordkaap Bulletin, and on-site notices that will be placed at the farm and the Postmasburg Municipal Offices.
-A notification letter inviting comments on the DBAR (until 12 March 2025) will also be distributed.
-The comments received on the DBAR will be incorporated into the final Basic Assessment Report (FBAR) to be submitted to the DMRE for consideration.
+The relevant landowner, stakeholders and I&AP's were informed of the prospecting right application by an advertisement in the Noordkaap Bulletin, and on-site notices that were placed at the farm and the Postmasburg Municipal Offices.
+A notification letter inviting comments on the DBAR (until 12 March 2025) was also distributed.
+The comments received on the DBAR were incorporated into the final Basic Assessment Report (FBAR) to be submitted to the DMRE for consideration.